Benefits of Using a Home Equity Loan for Home Improvements

 Since a home equity loan is issued for a one-time set dollar amount, determine how much your project will cost before you apply for a loan.
 Obtain estimates and discuss the scope with professionals to establish a realistic budget.
 You may want to add 10% to 15% to the estimates to cover overruns.

-Understand differences between equity and ROI
+Understand differences between equity and Return On Investment (ROI)

 Equity is the value of your home above the existing mortgage.
 ROI is the Return on Investment for the project.
 Home improvements may increase your equity but not return 100% of what you spend.
 For example, if you spend $20,000 on a minor kitchen remodel, it may increase the value of your home by only $16,000.
 Keep these financial projections in mind, especially if you plan to live in the home for just a few years.